srid/neuron-template/index.md

 GitHub will now build the site, which will become available at `https://<yourgithubusername>.github.io/<yournewrepo>/`.

+## How to edit

+Assuming you have changed the `editUrl` in `neuron.dhall`, you can simply click the "edit" icon on the publish site to edit any note.
+To create a *new* note, use the GitHub interface.
+On every change, your site should eventually rebuild.

 ## FAQ

 Why does the site not update instantly?